milnomada/ghost-cli/README.md

 export GHOST_KEY="633391e30a8cba0bc1e96f20:a12bc792cd9ed482d4a7d1da2c045e5261feae2117fab4d8dad0d93f7e34bc82"
 ```

-The `Tokener` loads the `GHOST_KEY` by default, unless a key is provided.
+The `Tokener` class loads the `GHOST_KEY` by default, unless a key is provided.
-In your code, instantiate the `Tokener` class providing the `key` attribute.
+To provide the key otherwise, it is possible instantiate the `Tokener` class providing the `key` parameter.

 ## Install